ENTREP 7028 - New Venture Strategy & Growth

 General Course Information

-Course Code ENTREP 7028 Course New Venture Strategy & Growth Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive 36 - 40 hours Available for Study Abroad and Exchange Y Assumed Knowledge ENTREP 5016 (or ENTREP 5036) & ENTREP 5018 (or ENTREP 5038) Course Description In this course we study the implications of managing the strategy for venture growth; relationship between the entrepreneur, new venture during the growth of the venture.
-It provides students with an overview of the internal dynamics involved in growing a new venture including the many aspects that must be considered to ensure the business operates smoothly and meets the needs of its customers while keeping a focus on growth strategy.
-Intellectual Capital and the Resource Based View are the two main frameworks utilised to examine the dynamic relationships.
-The course adopts a design approach for an entrepreneur or an advisor to identify key resources that maximise the value creating potential of a fledgling firm.
+Course Code ENTREP 7028 Course New Venture Strategy & Growth Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Assumed Knowledge ENTREP 5016 (or ENTREP 5036) & ENTREP 5018 (or ENTREP 5038) Course Description In this course we study the implications of managing the strategy for venture growth; relationship between the entrepreneurs and new ventures to grow the ventures.
+It provides students with an overview of the strategic aspects involved in growing a new venture including the many aspects that must be considered to ensure the business operates smoothly and meets the needs of its customers while keeping a focus on growth strategy.
+The course introduces several frameworks to examine the dynamic relationships.
+The course adopts a design approach for an entrepreneur or an advisor to identify potential strategies to grow and enhance the potential of a fledgling firm.

 The full timetable of all activities for this course can be accessed from Course Planner.